Homeomorphistic/University-projects/README.md

 The genome is a medium of information in living organisms, the whole growth process and functionality of an organism depends on it.
 It is build by a triplets of nucleotides, called a _codons_.
 Are those randomly distributed in a genome?
 Are there any relations between them?
 Are we able to use classic statistical methods such as _**Chi squared test**_ or _**Maximum likelihood estimators**_ in a problem with tens of thousands of observations?
 My bachelor thesis seeks to answer those questions and analyze the tools used in those problems.

+## **Locally-informed proposals in Metropolis-Hastings algorithm with applications [Python]**

+The Markov Chain Monte Carlo methods (MCMC) are a family of algorithms used for approximating sampling from a given probability distribution.
+They prove very effective when the state space is large.
+This fact can be used to solve many hard deterministic problems -- one of them being _**traveling salesmen problem**_.
+It will be used in this thesis to test a new approach of _**locally-informed proposals**_ as a modification of well known _**Metropolis-Hastings algorithm**_.